pmainguet/udemy-courses/Ethical Hacking/README.md

 * Exception: website that use HSTS
         * HTTP Strict Transport Security
         * Used by Google, Facebook, Paypal ...
-        * Modern browsers are hard-coded to only load a list of HSTS websites over https => no practical method to bypass at the moment
+        * Modern browsers are hard-coded to only load a list of HSTS websites over https => no practical method to bypass at the moment (see below however :-)

-### DNS spoofing
+### DNS spoofing -> check version with bettercap (simpler)

 * DNS (Domain Name System) is a server that translates domain names to IP addresses
 * As a Man in The Middle we can run a DNS server on our computer and redirect a user to another website